Constructible reality condition of pseudo entropy via pseudo-Hermiticity: General form of transition matrix

-Our motivation is to construct transition matrix $X$ $\eqref{defofX}$ with positive $\tr[(X_A)^n]$ using the notion of pseudo-Hermiticity.
-But step by step, let's first look at what constraints the real $\tr[(X_A)^n]$ conditions place on the transition matrix.
-If the reduced transition matrix $X_{A(\bar A)}$ is $\eta_{A(\bar A)}$-pseudo-Hermitian, in general, the transition matrix $X$ is not pseudo-Hermitian.
-However, we would show that $X$ can be written as a linear combination of pseudo-Hermitian operators. \begin{proposition} Any operator $\mo$ can be decomposed as \bea \mo=\mo_1+i \mo_2, \eea where $\mo_1$ and $\mo_2$ are $\eta$-pseudo-Hermitian operators, $\eta$ can be any Hermitian invertible operator. \end{proposition}
+Although all transition matrices are pseudo-Hermitian, it does not guarantee that the reduced transition matrices share the same property.
+The two propositions below jointly establish a necessary and sufficient condition for a reduced transition matrix to be pseudo-Hermitian. \begin{proposition} Any operator $\mo$ can be decomposed as \bea \mo=\mo_1+i \mo_2, \eea where $\mo_1$ and $\mo_2$ are $\eta$-pseudo-Hermitian operators, $\eta$ can be any Hermitian invertible operator. \end{proposition}

 \begin{proof} For any operator $\mo$, we can divide it into two parts \bea \mo=\frac{\mo+\eta^{-1}\mo^{\dagger}\eta}{2}+i \frac{\mo-\eta^{-1}\mo^{\dagger}\eta}{2i}, \eea where $\eta$ is any Hermitian invertible operator.
 For $\eta$ being identity, (\ref{decom}) is the well-known result that any operator can be decomposed as linear combinations of two Hermitian operators.
 Where $\mo_1= \frac{\mo+\eta^{-1}\mo^{\dagger}\eta}{2}$ and $\mo_2= \frac{\mo-\eta^{-1}\mo^{\dagger}\eta}{2i}$. \end{proof}